CZ-NIC/yangson/docs/glossary.rst

        keys and member names in JSON serialization.
 See [RFC7951]_, sec. `4`_ for details.
 Python type alias for the instance name is :const:`InstanceName`.

-   instance route

-       A list of :term:`instance name`\ s that specifies a route between a context node in the instance data tree and its descendant node.
-Python type alias for the instance route is :const:`InstanceRoute`.

    instance identifier